jupyter/jupyter/docs/source/what_is_jupyter.md

 A many-pieces (modular) approach also has advantages for people using Jupyter software, and to the people who write it.

-Let's break down some of the pieces.
+Let's break down some of the pieces:

-JupyterLab's interface is a web app that you open in a browser program like FireFox or Google Chrome (websites themselves commonly have code that defines their behavior, and JupyterLab's interface is no exception).
+- JupyterLab's interface is a web app that you open in a browser program like FireFox or Google Chrome (websites themselves commonly have code that defines their behavior, and JupyterLab's interface is no exception).

-Jupyter Server (LINK) runs in the background, and it orchestrates the creation, management of, and communication with, your notebook kernels while you're running your notebooks.
+- Jupyter Server (LINK) runs in the background, and it orchestrates the creation, management of, and communication with, your notebook kernels while you're running your notebooks.

-Jupyter kernels themselves are independent programs (operating system processes), and each one is its own REPL in whatever language you requested (commonly Python, though hundreds of other languages and kernels are also available LINK_HERE).
+- Jupyter kernels themselves are independent programs (operating system processes), and each one is its own REPL in whatever language you requested (commonly Python, though hundreds of other languages and kernels are also available LINK_HERE).

 With this design, any program (that you enable) can talk to your kernels using common internet communication technologies like HTTP.
 This gives